ItsAlphaNeon/AutoPilot-for-BetterDiscord/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+### Please Note:
+This is just a project for fun, as its more of an experiment / toy.
+Don't rely on this to give accurate responses, as its just using ChatGPT.

 A BetterDiscord plugin that enhances your Discord experience by integrating the ChatGPT / GPT3.5 model.
 It allows you to generate and send AI-powered replies to Discord DMs automatically.

 ## Features